-To assess the potential impact of these newly included HCCs and updated coefficients, Cotiviti’s data scientists applied both the new 2019 CMS-HCC (V23) model and the 2017 CMS-HCC (V22) model to 2017 claim data for three MA plans of different sizes.
+To assess the potential impact of these newly included HCCs and updated coefficients, Cotiviti’s data scientists applied the 2020 (V24), 2019 (V23), and 2018 (V22) CMS-HCC models to 2017 claim and encounter data for three MA plans of different sizes.
 Here, we summarize what we learned and offer our own recommendations to assist MA plans in mitigating the impact of these changes.

 Download our white paper to learn more.